Louis-Navarro/a-star-algorithm/README.md

 1. Clone this repository using `git clone https://github.com/Louis-Navarro/a-star-algorithm.git` or download the `.zip` file.
 Then open a terminal window in the folder

-2. Type pip install -r requirements.txt and ther press enter.
+2. Type `pip install -r requirements.txt` and then press enter.
 This will install all the required modules

 3. Done !
 You can now visualize an A* algorithm with a GUI and easily find paths in mazes !